Creative-Ataraxia/Atomized-Tasks-Dataset/README.md

 ### Overview

-**Atomized Tasks Dataset** is a tabular dataset of 6,970 real-world automation templates; These workflows are commonly used in SaaS, e-commerce, advertising, marketing, sales, customer support, etc. Each row represents an *atomic task*: a minimal, reusable workflow component within a larger business process.
+**Atomized Tasks Dataset** is a tabular dataset of 6,970 real-world workflows; These workflows are commonly used in SaaS, e-commerce, advertising, marketing, sales, customer support, etc. Each row represents an *atomic task*: a minimal, reusable workflow component within a larger business process.

 This dataset contains enriched metadata designed to support analysis, research, automation design, and *generating ideas for SaaS products* and AI agent-based tools.